anchore/oss-docs/content/docs/_index.md

 +++
-title = "Anchore OSS Documentation" linkTitle = "Anchore OSS Documentation" weight = 10
-url = "docs"
+title = "Welcome to Anchore Open Source" linkTitle = "Open Source" weight = 10 url = "docs"
 +++

-## Welcome to Anchore Open Source

 Anchore Open Source Software (OSS) is a suite of tools for Software Bill of Materials (SBOM) Generation, Vulnerability Scanning, License Scanning, and Vulnerability Database management.

-Start by going to the [Overview]({{< relref "overview" >}}) of Anchore OSS to learn more about the basic concepts and functions.
+Start by going to the [project overview]({{< relref "projects" >}}) of Anchore OSS to learn more about the basic concepts and functions.

 For information about generating SBOMs: